AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

     private
        pragma SPARK_Mode (Off);

-       type String_Access is access String;
+       type String_Access is access all String;

        function New_String_Access (W : String) return String_Access is
          (new String'(W));
     end P;

-Since the access type is defined and used inside of a part of the code ignored by GNATprove, this code is correct.
+Since the general access type is defined and used inside of a part of the code ignored by GNATprove, this code is correct.